Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Notre Dame vs. Southern Utah Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest at Purcell Pavilion has the Notre Dame Fighting Irish (25-5) taking on the Southern Utah Thunderbirds (23-9) at 3:30 PM ET (on March 17).
-Our computer prediction projects a lopsided 78-56 victory as our model heavily favors Notre Dame.
+Friday's contest between the Notre Dame Fighting Irish (25-5) and the Southern Utah Thunderbirds (23-9) at Purcell Pavilion is expected to be a one-sided matchup, as our computer prediction projects a final score of 78-56 and heavily favors Notre Dame to secure the victory.
+Tipoff is at 3:30 PM ET on March 17.

-The Fighting Irish head into this game following a 64-38 loss to Louisville on Saturday.
+The Fighting Irish fell in their most recent game 64-38 against Louisville on Saturday.

 Notre Dame vs. Southern Utah Game Info